-Education in Russia is organized and coordinated by the state, which ensures that general education is free and available for everyone.
-Most schools are state schools but private schools have also been established in recent years.
+The government coordinates education in Russia, ensuring that general education is free for everyone.
+Most schools are state schools but private schools have also popped up in recent years.

 Pre-school education in Russia

 Education usually begins with pre-school before the age of six, although it is not compulsory.
 Children typically go to kindergartens or other pre-schools that focus on both intellectual and physical activities.
 The next step is primary school, which is part of the general education program.

 General education in Russia

-General education in Russia comprises three stages: primary education, which lasts for four years; basic general education lasting for five years and secondary education which lasts for two to three years.
+General education in Russia has three stages: primary education, which lasts for four years; basic general education lasting for five years and secondary education which lasts for two to three years.

-Russian general education is aimed at the intellectual, emotional, moral and physical development of the individual.
-It aims to develop the abilities that will allow a student to adapt to life in society as well as helping individuals to make conscious choices concerning professional education.
+Russian general education focuses on the intellectual, emotional, moral, and physical development of the individual.
+It aims to develop the abilities that allow a student to adapt to life in society, as well as helping individuals to make conscious choices concerning professional education.

 General education normally consists of 34 weeks of study per year and 27 to 36 hours of study per week.
-The academic year typically runs from 1 September to the beginning of June.
+In general, the academic year runs from 1 September to the beginning of June.
 School examinations are in June.

 The language of instruction is Russian in all state-accredited educational institutions, except in pre-schools.
 Citizens of the Russian Federation also have the right to receive their basic general education in their native languages.

 General education is compulsory.
-The basic curriculum for has some compulsory fields of study such as the Russian language, foreign languages, mathematics, history, politics, natural sciences etc. Every school designs its own curriculum, which is based on state requirements, and there can be some extra or optional disciplines.
-In Moscow, there are also schools that specialise in certain subjects, such as maths, music, arts, and sports.
+The basic curriculum has some compulsory topics, such as the Russian language, foreign languages, mathematics, history, politics, and natural sciences.
+Every school designs its own curriculum, which is based on state requirements; individual schools have their own optional disciplines, however.
+In Moscow, there are also schools that specialize in certain subjects, such as maths, music, arts, and sports.
 These schools can also offer extra education for children, alongside the general courses.